chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 {{< note >}}

-- Make sure that bastion machine should be in the same vpc as mention in `config.toml`, otherwise we need to do [vpc peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html).
+- Make sure that bastion machine is in the same vpc, as mention in `config.toml`, otherwise we need to do [vpc peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html).
 - Use subnet-id instead of CIDR block in `config.toml`, to avoid the subnet conflict.
 If we use CIDR block, will fail if an consecutive cidr block are not available.
 - If you choose `backup_config` as `s3` then provide the bucket name to feild `s3_bucketName`.
 If `s3_bucketName` exist it is directly use for backup configuration and if it doesn't exist then deployment code will create `s3_bucketName`.
-- If you choose `backup_config` as `efs` then deployment code will create the EFS and mount on all frontend and backend node.
+- If you choose `backup_config` as `efs` then we will create the EFS and mount on all frontend and backend node.
 - If you choose `backup_config` as `" "` (empty), then you have to manually to do the backup configuration, after the deployment complete.
 But we recommended that to use `backup_config` to be set to `s3` or `efs` at the time of deployment.

 {{< /note >}}